 For state aid, progress and pursuit are measured after every term.

-If the student does not meet the requirements, the student may submit an appeal to the Financial Aid Office.
+If the student does not meet the requirements, the student may submit an appeal (PDF) to the Financial Aid Office.
 The appeal will be forwarded to the Appeals Committees for review.
 Please note, TAP appeal is a one-time waiver.

 Drops, Withdrawals, and State Aid Eligibility

 New York State requires TAP recipients to enroll in and complete at least 12 credits in a semester; therefore, dropping to fewer than 12 credits will make the student ineligible for TAP in that semester.
 Eligibility for TAP in a subsequent semester is also contingent on the completion of at least 12 credits in the prior semester for which the student received TAP.